-This program builds on your chemistry, biochemistry and mathematics knowledge so that you understand the process of operating and designing chemical plants with an emphasis on how this may be applied and has relevance in the pharmaceutical industry.
+This course builds on your chemistry, biochemistry and mathematics knowledge so that you understand the process of operating and designing chemical plants with an emphasis on how this may be applied and has relevance in the pharmaceutical industry.

-All engineering students will also study an Introduction to Engineering course, incorporating a humanitarian-focused Engineers Without Borders Challenge.
+All engineering students will also study a Professional Engineering Practice course, incorporating a humanitarian-focused Engineers Without Borders Challenge.
 You’ll have the opportunity to extend this aspect of your studies by completing an Engineers Without Borders elective, enabling you to experience humanitarian engineering first-hand.

+You are introduced to the fundamentals of chemical engineering (mass and energy balances) and the design of chemical processes.
 You’ll develop your knowledge of core chemical engineering areas such as reaction engineering and heat transfer.
 You are introduced to fundamental knowledge on biochemistry and microbiology.